 This raises questions about the uncertainties and confusion some special guardians feel about their role and their ability to continue supporting these children after they reach 18.
 They saw this as their duty, but without further support from the local authority.
-They needed more information on these long-term implications at the start of the process as well as being able to access ongoing advice as issues arose.
+They needed more information on these long-term implications at the start of the process so that they fully understood the implications of their decision to become a special guardian as well as being able to access ongoing advice as issues arose.